The 9 Best Duvet Covers for People Who Want to Sleep in a Cloud (aka Everyone)

 A duvet cover is a worthy place to splurge, and Sferra’s Tesoro is the perfect candidate for such an indulgence.
-With a subtle, finely detailed herringbone pattern that adds texture and oomph, it’s incredibly soft and smooth for a percale weave thanks to the brand’s use of 100 percent extra-long-staple cotton.
+With a subtle, finely detailed herringbone pattern that adds texture and oomph, it’s incredibly soft and smooth for a percale weave thanks to the brand’s use of 100% extra-long-staple cotton.

-The duvet is hand-cut and sewn in Italy and sports a plain hem with double-needle stitching and clear, hidden buttons (of which the brand provides extra!).
+The duvet is hand-cut and -sewn in Italy and sports a plain hem with double-needle stitching and clear, hidden buttons (of which the brand provides extra!).
 The attention to detail was evident when our tester opened the packaging.
 The herringbone pattern, for example, is achieved through a twill weave, Sferra CEO Michelle Klein explains.
 This creates smooth, diagonal lines and an incredibly strong product that looks and feels more substantial than any other percale we tested and somehow prevented our duvet insert from deflating.

-Best Organic: Coyuchi Inverness Organic Duvet
+Best Organic: Coyuchi Cloud Soft Organic Sateen Duvet Cover

 But the best part of this cover might be the brand’s commitment to sustainability: All Coyuchi bedding is GOTS certified (meaning all steps in its manufacturing process are verified for environmental and social safety), Made Safe (so it’s free from toxins), and Fair Trade certified (ensuring fair treatment and pay).

 Best Percale: Riley Percale Duvet